Victims of Nazi Germany: Scope of usage

-While the term Holocaust generally refers to the systematic mass-murder of the Jewish people in German-occupied Europe, the Nazis also murdered a large number of non-Jewish people who were also considered subhuman (Untermenschen) or undesirable.
+Niewyk & Nicosia 2000: "The authors of this volume have adopted the third approach to a working definition: The Holocaust—that is, Nazi genocide—was the systematic, state-sponsored murder of entire groups determined by heredity.
+This applied to Jews, Gypsies, and the handicapped.
+This section also makes it clear that other definitions are defended by scholars who deserve a respectful hearing.")
 Some victims belonged to several categories targeted for persecution, e.g. an assimilated Jew who was a member of a communist party or someone of Jewish ancestry who identified as a Jehovah's Witness.

 Non-Jewish victims of Nazism included Slavs (e.g. Russians, Belarusians, Poles, Ukrainians and Serbs), the Romani (gypsies), LGBT people; (Note: See Persecution of homosexuals in Nazi Germany and Lesbians in Nazi Germany) mentally or physically disabled people; (Note: See Action T4) Soviet POWs, Roman Catholics, Jehovah's Witnesses, Spanish Republicans, Freemasons, (Note: See also Judeo-Masonic conspiracy theory) people of color (especially the Afro-German Mischlinge, called "Rhineland bastards" by Hitler and the Nazi regime), and other minorities not considered Aryan (Herrenvolk, or part of the "master race"); (Note: See Nazism and race) leftists, communists, trade unionists, social democrats, socialists, anarchists, and other dissidents.

 Taking into account all of the victims of persecution, the Nazis systematically murdered an estimated six million Jews and millions of others during the war.
 Donald Niewyk suggests that the broadest definition, including Soviet civilian deaths, would produce a total of 17 million victims.